lefred/oci-mysql-idc/README.md

 clusteradmin_password | Password for the clusteradmin user able to connect from bastion/shell cluster_name | MySQL InnoDB Cluster Name [default: MyCluster]

+Because of the way MySQL InnoDB Cluster provision the initial data between members, it's necessary to use `-parallelism=1` when applying